SQream/sqream_docs/guides/features/external_data/hadoop_server_requires_kerberos_authentication.rst

 Hadoop Servers that Require Kerberos Authentication
 *********************************************

-If your Hadoop server requires Kerberos authentication
+If your Hadoop server requires Kerberos authentication, do the following:

 1. Create a principal for the user **sqream**.